FRC4903/javaSwitch/README.md

-# javaSwitch
+# Snippets

-A repository to store and share code snippets and projects between team members.
+please create and add a new file for each smaller section of code you come up with

-Note: rather than editing someone else's branch directly, please make a separate branch/file for each snippet or whole code project
+use decent naming conventions as these are shared and potentially will be quite a lot